 It started when I woke one morning with the symptoms of what seemed to be classic cystitis.
 Bearing down pressure in the pelvic area, a desperate need to urinate, burning pain when passing urine and a general feeling of unwellness.
-The only difference was that I was peeing gallons rather than the little dribbles usually associated with a bladder infection and, as the problem progressed, I was plagued with the need to empty my bladder three or four times a night so adding sleep deprivation to my discomfort.
+The only difference was that I was peeing gallons rather than the little dribbles usually associated with a bladder infection and, as the problem progressed, Plagued with the need to empty my bladder three or four times a night so adding sleep deprivation to my discomfort.
 In any event, the symptoms were a surprise as I’m lucky to have never been prone to cystitis.
 I’d had a couple of attacks in my 20s and another a few years’ ago immediately after a smear test.
 Other than that, nothing.

 I returned several times to the surgery with urine samples and each time the result was negative.
 A full blood screen was ordered including tests for kidney function.
 Everything was very normal.
 Fast forward two months to a specialist who diagnosed painful bladder syndrome and who recommended I take an anti-inflammatory drug such as ibuprofen.
-In desperation, I took one tablet one night and it did help the pain but gave me a sore stomach so I decided no more thank you.
+In desperation, I took one tablet one night, and it did help the pain but gave me a sore stomach, so I decided no more thank you.
 Then I saw a second doctor who arranged a cystoscopy, a procedure that allows the doctor to look inside the bladder.
 Another long wait and all the time feeling awful.
-On the day of the procedure, I was told that I would be given a local anaesthetic - which was true - but unfortunately they didn’t wait for it to work before inserting the tube.
+On the day of the procedure, I was told that I would be given a local anaesthetic - which was true - but unfortunately, they did not wait for it to work before inserting the tube.
 Ouch!
 I was told not to make a fuss.
 I must admit I did find it a little disconcerting, being wide awake and saddled as I was with my legs in the air, to have a urologist and four male medical students gawping at my nether regions.
-But what was interesting was being able to see the computer screen which clearly showed the vesical trigone, the triangular section of the lower bladder wall, red and inflamed.
+However, what was interesting was being able to see the computer screen which showed the vesical trigone, the triangular section of the lower bladder wall, red and inflamed.
 I was diagnosed with trigonitis.
-When I asked for clarification on the basis that, although there was clearly inflammation, there did not seem to be any of the bumpy looking cobblestone pattern associated with trigonitis (interstitial cystitis looks the same but without the pattern).
+I asked for clarification on the basis that, although there was clearly inflammation, there did not seem to be any of the bumpy looking cobblestone pattern associated with trigonitis (interstitial cystitis looks the same but without the pattern).
 I was still told that it was definitely trigonitis.

-As I am ultra-sensitive to most types of medication my treatment options were limited.
+As I am ultra-sensitive to most types of medication, my treatment options were limited.
 Treatment for trigonitis can involve anti-inflammatory drugs, anti-depressants, painkillers and, even though bacterial infection is not one of the symptoms, antibiotics.
 None of these drugs appealed in any way.
 So I decided to investigate non-invasive options.
 When I shared my ideas with the specialist, he seemed less than impressed and was adamant that what I was suggesting wouldn’t make any difference.
 Ha!
-But he was wrong!
+However, he was wrong!
 Here’s what I did:

-I introduced twice daily doses of Apple Cider Vinegar.
-This helps to alkalise the urine, raising the ph which reduces inflammation and makes life uncomfortable for any bacteria that might be present.
+I introduced twice-daily doses of Apple Cider Vinegar; this helps to alkalise the urine, raising the ph which reduces inflammation and makes life uncomfortable for any bacteria that might be present.